ZHZisZZ/dllm-trainer/dllm/eval/README.md

 ### Customizing Tasks

-> [!TIP]
+> [!NOTE]
-> Customize evaluation behavior by editing YAML configuration files — no code changes required!
+> Customize evaluation behavior by editing YAML configuration files — no code changes required.

 To customize or extend tasks, edit the configuration files in: